 It’s time for kid-centered holidays.
 Labor Day was no problem.
 But Halloween is a different story.
 All those kids whining about costumes and candy.
 All those proud parents taking pictures of their little ones dressed as pumpkins, Ninja Turtles, or whatever’s hot this year.
 Carving pumpkins, baking orange-frosted cupcakes, buying sugary treats to hand out at the door.
 It sounds exhausting.

 Yesterday, I asked my hair stylist, mother of four, if she was ready for Halloween.
 She sighed.
 “Almost.
 I still have a few more things to do.”
 At that moment, I did not mind one bit that I don’t have children.
-Christmas is bad enough.

 Yes, it might be fun to do Halloween with my kids.
 I might enjoy every minute of it.
 By now my children would be adults, possibly bringing their own children to my house to show their costumes to “Grandma.”
 I’d be posting pictures like crazy.
 But that’s not going to happen.
 Living out here in the spooky old woods, I don’t even get other people’s kids coming to the door.
 So I don’t have to buy candy.
 I still have a few of last year’s Tootsie Pops that I bought in a fit of optimism, but it’s too dark out here.
 If somebody knocks on the door, it might be a bear.

 I could feel sorry for myself on Halloween, but I have choices, as do you.
 I can go to one of the many events for children and shower them with candy and compliments about their costumes or visit someone who lives in a more child-friendly neighborhood.
 My late mother-in-law lived in a section of town where people brought their kids by the busload.
-For several years, she hid in a back room while Fred and I handed out little Hershey Bars for hours.
+For several years, she hid in a back room while my husband and I handed out little Hershey Bars for hours.
 It was fun.

 If you live in civilization, you can enjoy decorating your house and yard and offering tricks and treats to the neighborhood kids.
 Dress up, get silly.
 If you don’t have a kid, be a kid.